 - Signs and symptoms don't respond to oral antibiotics

 Try these steps to help ease any pain and swelling:

 - Place a cool, damp cloth on the affected area as often as needed for your comfort.

-You're likely to start by seeing your family doctor or a general practitioner, who may refer you to a doctor who specializes in skin disorders (dermatologist).
+You're likely to start by seeing your primary care provider, who may refer you to a doctor who specializes in skin disorders (dermatologist).
 If you have a severe infection, an emergency room doctor may examine you first.
 You may also be referred to an infectious disease specialist.